-- 4.3.1 The board should ensure that the appointment and dismissal of the senior management are based on highly transparent and fair procedures via an appropriate evaluation of the company's business results. - 4.3.2 Because the appointment/dismissal of the CEO is the most important strategic decision for a company, the board should appoint a qualified CEO through objective, timely, and transparent procedures, deploying sufficient time and resources. - 4.3.3 The board should establish objective, timely, and transparent procedures such that a CEO is dismissed when it is determined, via an appropriate evaluation of the company's business results, that the CEO is not adequately fulfilling the
+- 4.3.1 The board should ensure that the appointment and dismissal of the senior management are based on highly transparent and fair procedures via an appropriate evaluation of the company's business results. - 4.3.2 Because the appointment/dismissal of the CEO is the most important strategic decision for a company, the board should appoint a qualified CEO through objective, timely, and transparent procedures, deploying sufficient time and resources. - 4.3.3 The board should establish objective, timely, and transparent procedures such that a CEO is dismissed when it is determined, via an appropriate evaluation of the company's business results, that the CEO is not adequately fulfilling the CEO's responsibilities.

-CEO's responsibilities.

-4.3.4 The establishment of effective internal control and proactive enterprise risk management systems has the potential to support sound risk-taking.
-The board should appropriately establish such systems on an enterprise basis and oversee the operational status, besides utilizing the internal audit department.
+4.3.4 The establishment of effective internal control and proactive enterprise risk management systems for compliance and financial reporting has the potential of to_supporting sound risk-taking.
+The board should place-priority-on-the-appropriate-establishment-of-appropriately-establish such systems <a href="and-on-an-enterprise-basis and oversee the operational status, besides utilizing the oversight-of-whether they effectively operate, and should not limit itself to the examination of compliance with respect to specific business operations. internal audit department.